 The title says it all.
 The Penderwicks: A Summer Tale of Four Sisters, Two Rabbits, and a Very Interesting Boy.
 This book won the Newbery Award and the National Book Award.
-Not bad for author Jeanne Birdsall’s time out! [for incoming grades 4, 5, 6]
+Not bad for author Jeanne Birdsall’s time out! [middle grade, ages 8 and up]

 5. Because of Winn Dixie by Kate DiCamillo

-10-year-old Opal adjusts to life after she moves to Naomi, Florida with her dad after her mom abandons them and meets an interesting cast of characters after she adopts an ugly, joyful dog she names Winn Dixie. [for incoming grades 4, 5, 6]
+10-year-old Opal adjusts to life after she moves to Naomi, Florida with her dad after her mom abandons them and meets an interesting cast of characters after she adopts an ugly, joyful dog she names, Winn Dixie. [middle grade, ages 9 and up]

 4. Rules by Cynthia Lord

-Twelve-year-old Catherine tries to reduce embarrassing situations by creating rules for her her younger brother who has autism to follow.
+Twelve-year-old Catherine tries to reduce embarrassing situations by creating rules for her younger brother who has autism to follow.
 It doesn’t always work that well.
-But she befriends Jason, a non verbal paraplegic who is a year older, she begins to realize that it’s ok to be different. [for incoming grades 4, 5, 6]
+But she befriends Jason, a nonverbal paraplegic who is a year older, she begins to realize that it’s ok to be different. [middle grade, ages 9 and up]

 3. Summer Sisters by Judy Blume

 Two friends who are like sisters after spending summers together on Martha’s Vineyard but they couldn’t be more different or have more different backgrounds.
-Caitlin comes from a privileged background and is a wild while Victoria has a more humble background but is more grounded. [young adult fiction]
+Caitlin comes from a privileged background and is wild while Victoria has a more humble background but is more grounded. [young adult fiction, ages 14 and up]

 2. Love, Ruby Lavender by Deborah Wiles

-9-year-old Ruby Lavender is devastated when her beloved grandmother, Miss Eula Garnet, choses to visit family in Hawaii instead of spending the summer creating havoc with her.
-But this trip is necessary for Miss Eula and Ruby to deal with the unspoken tragic death of her grandfather last year. [for incoming grades 3, 4, 5 and 6]
+9-year-old Ruby Lavender is devastated when her beloved grandmother, Miss Eula Garnet, chooses to visit family in Hawaii instead of spending the summer creating havoc with her.
+But this trip is necessary for Miss Eula and Ruby to deal with the unspoken tragic death of her grandfather last year. [middle grade, ages 8 and up]

-1. Violet Raines Almost Got Struck by Lightening by Danette Haworth
+1. Violet Raines Almost Got Struck by Lightning by Danette Haworth

 This gem of a book inspired this list.
-11-year-old Violet Raines spends the summer dealing with the transition from childhood to adolescence punctuated by a new girl who moves in and takes over her best friend next door, her now confusing friendship with Eddie, and her own ambivalence about growing up. [for incoming grades 5, 6, 7 and 8]
+11-year-old Violet Raines spends the summer dealing with the transition from childhood to adolescence punctuated by a new girl who moves in and takes over her best friend next door, her now confusing friendship with Eddie, and her own ambivalence about growing up. [middle grade, ages 8 and up]

-Coming of Age Middle Grade Books for Girls Reader Suggestions
+Summer Coming of Age Books for Girls Honorable Mention

 Jacquie of KCEdventures says, “We just finished Nature Girl which was a fun coming of age too — it’s about a 6th grader who decides to hike the Appalachian Trail on her own to reach her best friend during their summer break.”